Locally-grown food is key

 Many travelers are surprised to learn that the Adirondacks are rich in farmland.
 From grass-fed beef to organic cheeses, mountain potatoes to fresh vegetables, hit the road, tour our farms, and bring a taste of the Adirondacks home with you.
 Last year one of our dairy-lovin' bloggers went on the annual Essex County Cheese Tour, check out her story and plan your own trip!

-Forest- and farm-to-table tradition
+Forest-to-table and farm-to-table tradition

 Many of Lake Placid's restaurants offer specialty menus featuring locally grown and produced goods, allowing visitors to experience a taste of the Adirondacks.
 From locally-harvested fish to grass-fed beef and fresh vegetables to seasonal fruit, the farm-to-table tradition is found throughout the High Peaks region.